 Bartlett and Bosc Pears

 Two pears with two pairs of different tastes!
 The Bartlett pear is the classic pear: sweet, rounded at the bottom, and tender.
 The Bosc pear is firmer, which makes it the better pear for the recipe below!
+Learn more about pears on our blog, All About Pears.

 Recipe: Honey Ginger Poached Pears

-Acorn, Buttercup, Butternut, and Spaghetti Squash
+Acorn, Buttercup, Butternut, and Spaghetti Squashes

 Vegetables